Víctor Claver

-Víctor Claver Arocas (born 30 August 1988) is a Spanish professional basketball player for Valencia of the Spanish Liga ACB and the EuroLeague.
+Víctor Claver Arocas (born 30 August 1988) is a Spanish former professional basketball player who last served as the team captain for Valencia of the Spanish Liga ACB and the EuroLeague.

 Professional career

 Valencia (2006–2012)

 Claver began his playing career with the youth teams of his school, Sagrado Corazón HH.
 Maristas de Valencia, in Spain.
 He made his professional debut with Valencia during the 2006–07 season.
 He played in Europe's second-tier level competition, the EuroCup, for the first time during the 2007–08 season, and won it in the 2009–10 season.

 He also played in the European top-tier level, EuroLeague, during the 2010–11 season, and averaged 10.9 points and 4.9 rebounds, over 14 games.

 Portland Trail Blazers (2012–2015)

 Claver was drafted 22nd overall by the Portland Trail Blazers in the 2009 NBA draft.
 On 12 July 2012, Claver signed a three-year deal with the Trail Blazers.
 He was assigned to the NBA D-League's Idaho Stampede on 7 December 2012, and recalled on 9 December 2012.
 The following day, he made his first NBA start, scoring 4 points in 25 minutes with 5 rebounds and 2 assists.
 Claver was reassigned to the Idaho Stampede on 14 December 2012, and recalled on 16 December 2012.
 He played 80 games for the Trail Blazers over the next three years.

 On 19 February 2015, Claver was traded, along with Will Barton, Thomas Robinson and a lottery-protected 2016 first-round pick, to the Denver Nuggets in exchange for Arron Afflalo and Alonzo Gee.
 Three days later, he was waived by the Nuggets before playing in a game for them.